M66B/FairEmail/docs/FAQ-pt-rBR.md

 In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

 If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
-Para isso, você precisará dos endereços de servidor IMAP e SMTP e dos números de porta, selecionar se deve utilizar SSL/TLS ou STARTTLS e por fim, seu nome de usuário (normalmente, mas não sempre, seu e-mail) e sua senha.
+For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

-Procurar por *IMAP* junto com o nome do provedor geralmente é suficiente para encontrar a documentação correta.
+Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.

-Em alguns casos, você precisará permitir acesso externo à sua conta e/ou usar uma senha especial (aplicativo), como nos casos em que a autenticação de dois fatores estiver ativada.
+In some cases, you'll need to enable external access to your account and/or to use a special (app) password, for instance when two-factor authentication is enabled.

-Para autorizar:
+For authorizing:

 * Gmail / G Suite, veja a [pergunta 6](#user-content-faq6)
 * Outlook / Live / Hotmail, veja a [pergunta 14](#user-content-faq14)